 Guide to Mortgage Rates and Current Rates

-To help further educate you about the different options available, our frequently asked questions section located below can assist you.
-We recommend that you read through this detailed section of our website to better understand what is involved with securing a mortgage in Kingston, and how different terms can be more or less beneficial to you.
+To help you get even more clued up, we’ve got a handy FAQ section further down the page.
+We highly recommend taking a moment to read through this detailed resource to get a better grasp on what’s involved in securing a mortgage in Kingston, and how different terms might be more or less beneficial for you.

-After reviewing all of the information on this page and you are ready to move forward with the application process, please do not hesitate to contact us.
-Leo and our team would be happy to meet with you and help you secure a low rate mortgage.
+Once you’ve had a good look through all the information on this page and feel ready to take the next step, just give us a shout!
+My team and I would be thrilled to sit down with you and help you secure a fantastic, low rate mortgage.

 Current Mortgage Rates

-If you need any help comparison shopping, read our most frequently asked questions below about the current mortgage rates:
+If you need any help comparison shopping, read our most frequently asked questions below about the current mortgage rates in Kingston:

 ‘Closed’ mortgages have lower rates when compared to their ‘open’ counter parts, and are more popular.
 Closed mortgages can come in fixed and variable form, but place a restriction on the amount of principal you can pay down each year.
 If you pay off the entire principal in a closed mortgage before the set term, you will face a penalty, such as a 3-month interest charge.